United Nations Sustainable Development Goals

 • ArtsKeele: Keele has a vibrant arts programme, comprising art, music, poetry, performances and other cultural events.
 We have our own gallery located in the Chancellor’s Building, and host a wide range of events throughout the year, including a full and varied music programme, public lectures and live poetry readings

-• Record and preserve cultural heritage
+• Keele records oral histories and preserves cultural heritage

-• Sustainable commuting
+• Sustainable commuting - walking, cycling, bus

 • Remote working for staff